Just a moment...

 Press 'Enter' after typing page number.

-Issue (ii): whether the assessment was barred by limitation.
+Issue (ii): Whether the assessment was barred by limitation.

 Conclusion: The transactions were correctly treated as inter-State sales, against the assessee.

-Issue (iv): whether penalty was validly imposed.
+Issue (iv): Whether the penalty imposed was lawful.